Last Updated on November 12th, 2019

 On the other hand, harsh detergent cleansers can actually make acne-prone skin worse.
 Big bubbles can dry out your skin.
 Chemical ingredients can make your skin break out.
 You need a cleanser that makes a foamy lather of small bubbles you can place on your skin to get grease and grime off without having to rub or scrub.
 Let your cleanser do all the work.

 Acne isn’t caused just by the production of oily sebum in your pores.
 Acne is caused by the accumulation of oily sebum and acne bacteria underneath clumps of dead skin in pores.
 Cleansers don’t break up the “glue” holding dead skin cells together in pores.
-For that you need a good clearing tonic that contains alpha- and/or beta-hydroxy acids.
+For that, you need a good clearing tonic that contains alpha- and/or beta-hydroxy acids.

 The most commonly used alpha-hydroxy acid is glycolic acid.
 Glycolic acid breaks up clumps of dead skin on the surface of your skin and in pores.
 It helps pores drain freely and also makes room for younger skin cells to emerge on the surface of your skin, giving it a smoother texture and deeper natural color.

 Serums offer a third kind of acne treatment for your skin.
-Azelaic acid, for example, can both reduce redness and help break up the hardened oils the clog pores and make whiteheads and blackheads.
-If you a tendency to redness when your skin is warmed, either by coming in from the cold or by drinking a hot beverage, acne serums that contain azelaic acid and gotu kola can be very useful for “calming” the skin.
+Azelaic acid, for example, can both reduce redness and help break up the hardened oils that clog pores and make whiteheads and blackheads.
+If you have a tendency to redness when your skin is warmed, either by coming in from the cold or by drinking a hot beverage, acne serums that contain azelaic acid and gotu kola can be very useful for “calming” the skin.

 Moisturizers keep the skin soft and flexible.
 They don’t add oil to the skin.
 In fact, they help pores drain oil off the skin by relaxing the skin around the pore.
 But many products that are labeled as moisturizers actually make the skin dryer.